core-wg/oscore/draft-ietf-core-object-security.md

 Message fields not visible to proxies, i.e., transported in the ciphertext of the COSE object, are called "Inner" (Class E).
 Message fields transferred in the header or options part of the OSCORE message, which is visible to proxies, are called "Outer" (Class I or U).

-CoAP message fields are either Inner or Outer: Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 An OSCORE message may contain both an Inner and an Outer message field of certain CoAP message fields.
+Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 Inner and Outer message fields are processed independently.

 ## CoAP Payload